-Dallas Cowboys Rookie Jourdan Lewis To Face Trial For Domestic Violence
+Dallas Cowboys Rookie, Jourdan Lewis, To Face Trial For Domestic Violence

 Lewis claimed in a statement made to the responding police officers that his then-girlfriend had held onto him as he was attempting to leave the home, attempting to elicit an apology from him.

-Police officers reported seeing no visible injuries when they arrived on the scene of the incident after being called at 1:15 in the morning.
+Police officers reported seeing no visible injuries when they arrived on the scene of the incident, which was called in at 1:15 a.m.
 Lewis has claimed that any physical contact he made with her was done as he attempted to leave the apartment they were in.

 “I completely think that all charges will be dropped, and I think that I will be exonerated from everything,” Lewis said.
 “I’m completely innocent.
 I believe that wholeheartedly.”

-Lewis, a third-round draft pick who ignited his football career with an impressive record at the University of Michigan, has reportedly had the police called on him for similar reasons before.
+Lewis, a third-round draft pick, who ignited his football career with an impressive record at the University of Michigan, has reportedly had the police called on him for similar reasons before.
 Law enforcement officials responded to a call at the same apartment as the alleged incident in 2015, following a report of a physical altercation between the couple.
 No charges came after an ensuing investigation.

 When questioned by reporters about Lewis’ future on the team, Cowboys owner Jerry Jones remained confident in his pick, voicing support for Lewis.